How to Handle Tenant CAM Disputes

 Open up clear and direct communication with the tenant concerning the CAM dispute.
 Request detailed information and supporting documents related to the issue in question.
 Properly document all discussions and interactions with the tenant to ensure a comprehensive record of the dispute.

-Be sure to utilize STRATAFOLIO’s unlimited document and picture storage to keep copies of receipts and supporting documents.
+Be sure to utilize STRATAFOLIO’s unlimited document and picture storage to keep copies of receipts and supporting documents, as well as building and construction warranties.

 Step 3: Analyze CAM Expenses